silverwind/fetch-enhanced/README.md

 ### fetch(url, options)

 - `options` *Object*
-  - `timeout`: *number* request timeout in milliseconds
+  - `timeout`: *number* request timeout in milliseconds.
+Default: none.
-  - `maxSockets`: *number* maximum number of parallel requests, default: `64`
+  - `agentOpts`: *object* node [agent options](https://nodejs.org/api/http.html#http_new_agent_options).
+Default: {maxSockets: 64}
   - any valid `fetch` module option, like for [`node-fetch`](https://github.com/node-fetch/node-fetch#options)

-When the `agent` option is specified, HTTP proxy will no longer be discovered.

-The underlying HTTP agent used for proxy requests will be cached on a per-origin basis.
-If the proxy environment variables change during the runtime, use `fetchEnhanced.clearAgentCache()` to clear that cache.
+When the `agent` option is specified, HTTP proxies will no longer be discovered.
+The HTTP agent used for proxy requests will be cached on a per-origin basis.
+If the proxy environment variables may change at runtime, use `fetchEnhanced.clearAgentCache()` to clear that cache.

 © [silverwind](https://github.com/silverwind), distributed under BSD licence